westlakem/GrailsCommerceSampleProject/readme.md

 ## What You Will Need ##

-THIS IS STILL A PROJECT IN INITIAL DEVELOPMENT!

-This plugin is being developed as an eCommerce platform for Grails

 In order to use this platform, you'll need:
 * A database
 * A taxCloudID